actionschnitzel/PiGro-Aid-/README.md

 #### PiGro - Just Click It! is a control panel that bundles the most important options.

-The most important settings that are used again and again must be entered on the Pi using a terminal.
-Pigro is a graphically appealing GUI that does these settings with the click of a button.
-My first Ĺinux distro was Suse Linux 9.0 and I loved YaST.So the guiding principle for me is that PiGro goes very much in the direction of YaSt.
+Due to the reduced desktop, Raspberry Pi OS lacks a control center that makes all options accessible at a glance.
+I started working with opensuse when I was young and still do.
+I love the possibilities of its control center YaSt.

+And that's exactly what PiGro is, a tool inspired by the possibilities of YasT.

+With a clear and graphically appealing GUI you can access the system deeply, overclock the Pi or replace the entire desktop environment.
+Everything you need to use the Pi as a desktop computer.

+PiGro does many commands that have to be entered via the terminal with one or two clicks of a button.

 ##### :wrench: Sudo apt-get update/upgrade